CLIMATE-DIAMOND/OMNIA/README.md

 # OMNIA
-This repository contains the OMNIA model development work carried out under the Horizon-DIAMOND project.
+This repository contains the OMNIA model, OMNIA model, an open-source, global energy system model covering energy systems dynamics for 28 regions.
+The model development has been developed under the Horizon-DIAMOND project.

 This folder contains the model, data files and associated scripts that are used for setting up OMNIA model. please refer to the individual folders for the respective contents.
 This is a work in Progress.
-The draft version will be ready by July 2025 and the final version by July 2026.
+The first release will be ready by July 2025 and the final version by July 2026.

+Zenodo link to OMNIA first release: https://zenodo.org/records/16632818

 # Documentation
 More information can be found under "Documentation" Folder